Richard Blanco

 - Sybil Bartel, author of the Uncompromising Series.

-- Vi Keeland, author of the novel: Bossman.
+- Vi Keeland, author of: The Invitation.

 - Sophie Lark, author of the Brutal Birthright Series.